ubermensch101/FastChat/README.md

-The Technology and The Functionality:
+FastChat is an easy-to-use terminal-based message service that allows you to exchange text messages between fellow users, create groups, add and remove members from groups as an admin, and share images with friends.
+Messages you type up are end-to-end encrypted, and hence your communication is always secure.

+The features included are:

+- Sending a text to a friend
+- Sending an image to a friend
+- Creating a group
+- Logging in to a group as an admin
+- Adding members to a group as an admin
+- Removing members of a group as an admin
+- Send a text to a group
+- Sending an image to a group

+To test-run the code, follow these steps:

+1. From the "fastchat" directory, locate to the database directory using "cd database" and initialise the database by running the command "python3 initialise_database.py".
+2. Go back to the "fastchat" directory, and run the commands "cd server", "chmod u+x run_servers.sh" and "./run_servers.sh" to boot up the servers (5 in total).
+3. Now go to the clients folder, and run as many clients as needed by typing in "python3 main_clients.py" into as many different terminals.
+4. Follow the instructions displayed on the terminal to sign up/log in and send/receive messages from other clients.
+5. Finally, to shut everything down, run "chmod u+x kill_servers.sh" followed by "./kill_servers.sh" to kill the servers and close the client terminals.

+The process flow:

--Created a database shared with all servers, composed of User, Group and Undelivered Messages tables.
+- Created a database shared by all servers, composed of the tables User, Group and Undelivered Messages.
--Abstracted each table as an object, with many member functions to obtain data in specified formats.
+- Abstracted each table as an object, with member functions to obtain data in specific formats.
--Created a server class that serves an interface between the client and the database.
+- Created a server class that serves an interface between the client and the database.
--Used multi-threading to run loops for sending, receiving and database handling, using class attributes to interface between the threads via lists and queues.
+- Used multi-threading to run loops for sending, receiving and database handling, using class attributes to interface between the threads via lists and queues.
--Acquired and released locks for server interactions with database, to ensure two separate threads don't try to access the database at the same time.
+- Acquired and released locks for server interactions with database, to ensure two separate threads don't try to access the database at the same time.
--Added functionality for signing up, logging in, sending texts, sending text-like images, creating groups, adding members to groups, removing members from group, sending texts to groups and sending text-like images to groups.
+- Added functionality for signing up, logging in, sending texts, sending text-like images, creating groups, adding members to groups, removing members from group, sending texts to groups and sending text-like images to groups.
--Formatted messages into dictionaries, handling these messages further dependent on message types, and transferring them after converting them to JSON format and encoding them via pickle.
+- Formatted messages into dictionaries, handling these messages further dependent on message types, and transferring them after converting them to JSON format and encoding them via pickle.
--Created a list of online users on server side, devoting a thread to loop through undelivered messages and send them to users when they come online.
+- Created a list of online users on server side, devoting a thread to loop through undelivered messages and send them to users when they come online.
--Created a terminal-based front end that interacts with the client class appropriately.
+- Created a terminal-based front end that interfaces between the user and the client class.
+It's got red dashed lines.

-How to run it:

--Run main_server.py to boot up the server
--Create clients by running main.py from as many terminals as we need clients.
--Follow front-end as a client to sign up, log in, send texts, create groups and so on.

-Yet to be done:

--Encryption
--Handling images
--Load balancing techniques

-Team member's contributions:

-Aaryan- Database, Client class, Debugging
-Hruday- Server class, Multi-threading, Debugging Kesava- Front-end, Encryption, Debugging